 Players are generally seen sitting down while playing this instrument, though, I believe you could mount it if you were clever enough.
 You can opt to wear gloves while playing the pan, as playing for many hours at a time can potentially be irritating to the hands (think beginning guitar players and blisters).

-The origin of the hang drum
+The Origin of the Handpan

 There is supposedly one creator of the hang drum: Felix Röhner.
 In the early 1970s, the steel pan was all the rage in Trinidad and Tobago, and this ignited a surge of popularity for Afro-Caribbean music to Western musicians.

 The hang drum is essentially a steel pan flipped over.
 Felix is dubbed the original creator of the hang.
 Being a steel pan player himself, it’s no wonder how he came up with the concept.

-This is the inspiration for the hang drum.
-By flipping the traditional steel pan over, changing it from concave to convex, the hang drum was born.
+This is the inspiration.
+By flipping the traditional steel pan over, changing it from concave to convex, the handpan was born.

 Now you might be thinking, “hey, that’s not that creative of an idea to warrant a whole new invention of a musical instrument!”
 Dr. Anthony Achong would agree with you.
-While I don’t personally claim to know what is fact versus fiction, he goes so far to claim that the entire PANArt documentary is a propaganda piece.
+While I don’t personally claim to know what is fact versus fiction, he goes so far as to claim that the entire PANArt documentary is a propaganda piece.

 The tuned convex drum is sealed together with a strong glue and a thick resonant chamber made of steel.
 Once assembled, the hand pan does somewhat resemble that of an alien UFO.
 There is also an opening in the middle of the back piece, similar to that of most hand drums.

 The copyright name “Hang” and termination of production

 Ferlix and Sabina have held the legal right to the name “the Hang” since 2001, when they presented the instrument to the public in Frankfurt, Germany.

 The Hang is not something to put in a shop window.
 It belongs to flow of the gift.
 This is the idea we would like to be communicated. -Felix Röhner, 2013